varnish/Varnish-Book/varnish_sysadmin.rst

    On UNIX-like systems, you'll have /etc/hosts

-   Ideally, brining a Varnish server live should just mean changing the external DNS.
+   Ideally, bringing a Varnish server live should just mean changing the external DNS.

 VCL Introduction